Nick Szabo¶

 Although Bit Gold was never implemented, it laid crucial conceptual groundwork for Bitcoin and subsequent cryptocurrencies.
 The combination of proof of work, timestamping, decentralized ledgers, and unforgeable scarcity established the essential architecture that Satoshi Nakamoto would synthesize into a working system.
 Szabo's work demonstrated how cryptographic principles and economic incentives could be combined to create digital objects with the scarcity and fungibility necessary for money.

-The influence of Bit Gold on Bitcoin is so pronounced that some observers have speculated about connections between Szabo and the pseudonymous Satoshi Nakamoto, though Szabo has consistently denied being Bitcoin's creator.
+The influence of Bit Gold on Bitcoin is so pronounced that some observers have speculated about connections between Szabo and the pseudonymous Satoshi Nakamoto.
+The similarities between the two systems are striking: both use proof-of-work to create digital scarcity, both employ chained ledgers to record ownership, and both seek to eliminate the need for trusted intermediaries.
+Szabo has consistently denied being Bitcoin's creator, but the intellectual lineage from Bit Gold to Bitcoin is unmistakable.